crolang-p2p/crolang-p2p-broker/README.md

 | `ON_AUTHENTICATED_SOCKET_MSG_WEBHOOK_URL`     | Webhook for processing authenticated socket messages                     | `undefined` |
 | `P2P_CONNECTION_ENABLED`                      | Enables or disables direct P2P connections between nodes.
 Accepts only `true` or `false`. | `true` |
 | `WEBSOCKET_RELAY_ENABLED`                     | Enables or disables relaying messages between nodes via WebSocket.
 Accepts only `true` or `false`. | `true` |

-### Variable Validation
-During startup, the application validates environment variables:

-URLs are checked to ensure they are valid.
-- Numeric values must fall within the expected range.
-- If a variable is not defined, the default value is used.
-- If a variable is misconfigured, the application will throw an error and terminate to prevent unexpected behavior.

 ## Contributing
 Contributions, bug reports, and feature requests are welcome!
 Please open an issue or pull request on GitHub.